the-argus/rit-gdc-talks/from_scratch.md

 ## Seriously, you can use whatever language you want

+Go shopping!
+There are a lot of languages that exist.
+Making a game is a good way to learn them.
+Every thought of a cool feature you wanted in C++?
+It's probably in D (or already in C++, tbh)

+---

+## Language Spotlight

-Meet Nim, Rust, Zig, Jai, and Odin.
+Nim, Rust, Zig, Jai, and Odin.

 ---